Welcome, kids, to a joyous journey through the Jewish festival of lights, Hanukkah!

 - Some people call it the Festival of Lights or Festival of Dedication.

-- Gift giving wasn’t originally part of the holiday, but children were given gelt (chocolate coins) money as incentive for studying the Torah.
-Gifts were added because the holiday is close to Christmas.
+- Originally, gift-giving wasn’t a part of the holiday, but people used to give children gelt (chocolate coins) as a reward for studying the Torah.
+People later started giving gifts because Hanukkah is celebrated close to Christmas.

 - To symbolize the miracle of the oil burning for 8 nights, people serve many traditional foods on Hanukkah that they fry in oil.

 - Traditional Hanukkah foods include: potato pancakes called latkes, noodle or potato casserole called kugel, gelt (chocolate coins), jelly doughnuts called sufaniyot.